ebebbington/dami/README.md

 Dami.to("SIPPeers", {})
 ```

 DAMI supports sending actions and receiving events, regardless of whether you triggered them or not.
-DAMI also supports executing commands, with the use of `triggerEvents`.
+DAMI also supports executing commands.

 ## Projects Using DAMI